zophos/ip_lockout/README.md

 ### Description mode

-In case of `--show-description` option is given, ip_lockout runs as description mode.
+In case of `--show-status` option is given, ip_lockout runs as description mode.

 This mode shows current DB status, summary of logs and schedules of